lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * which SCHC F/R mode is used

-  * and among this mode
+  * and for this mode

      * if windows are used and what the value of WINDOW_SIZE is,

      * what other optional fields are present and what the field sizes are.

-  Therefore, the Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.
+  The Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.

 * Datagram Tag (DTag).
 The DTag field is optional.
   Its presence and size (called T, in bits) is defined by each Profile for each Rule ID.